Using Presto (Trino)

 Available in VPC

-Presto is a tool that allows you to analyze data in terabytes and petabytes using distributed queries.
+Presto (Trino) is a tool that allows you to analyze data in terabytes and petabytes using distributed queries.

 Presto can read data from various sources, including HDFS, Hive warehouse, and RDBMS.